 How Does the Capital Gains Tax Work?

-Most of what an individual owns — including securities like stocks and bonds, real estate, or even personal-use items like jewelry and furniture — is considered a capital asset and therefore may be a capital gain when sold.
+Most assets that an individual owns — including securities like stocks and bonds, real estate, or even personal-use items like jewelry and furniture — is considered a capital asset and therefore may generate a capital gain when sold.
 In 2015, the latest year for which Internal Revenue Service (IRS) data are available, 83 percent of transactions where a capital asset was sold were from stocks and mutual funds.
-However, gains from pass-through entities (like sole-proprietorships or partnerships) accounted for most of the value of capital gains reported to the IRS in 2015: $349 billion out of $686 billion.
+However, gains reported by pass-through entities (like sole-proprietorships or partnerships) accounted for most of the value of capital gains reported to the IRS in 2015: $349 billion out of $686 billion.

 How Does the Tax on Capital Gains Work?

 Currently, capital gains are only taxed when they are “realized,” meaning a capital asset is sold for a profit.
-For example, the gain in value of a stock is only taxed when the stock is sold.
-The tax rate for a capital gain is based on the amount of time the capital asset was held:
+For example, the gain in value of a stock is taxed only when the stock is sold.
+The tax rate on a capital gain is based on the amount of time the capital asset was held:

 - Short-term capital gains occur when assets are sold after being held for less than one year and are taxed as ordinary income, with a top marginal rate of 37 percent (the same as wages or salaries).